rangle/spring-boot-api-sample/README.md

 ### This is a sample API project for use with the Backend C of P.
 * JDK 8 is required to compile and run this project.
 * IntelliJ Community Edition IDE is recommended to edit this project.
+* A Postman collection is provided with request samples for all endpoints.